-Before I even returned home from bicycling the world, I wondered if I would see everything in a new light of wisdom.
-Will returning to Waukesha, Wisconsin be full of fanfare or boredom?
+An introduction to enjoying the little things in life and finding an adventure right in your own backyard.
+Before I even returned home from bicycling the world, I wondered if I would see everything in a new light of wisdom, or whether I might die of boredom.

 Scott’s adventures promoting his books, including a tour across the country, book signings, free giveaways and more.